-The required supplementary information includes: Management's Discussion and Analysis, Schedule of Changes in the Employers' Net Pension Liability and Related Ratios, Schedule of Employer Contributions and Schedule of Investment Returns.
+The required supplementary information includes: Management's Discussion and Analysis, Schedule of Changes in the Employers' Net Pension Liability and Related Ratios, Schedule of Employer Contributions and Schedule of Investment Returns and related notes to the required supplementary information.

 The additional supplementary information includes: Schedule of Administrative Expenses, Schedule of Investment Expenses, and Schedule of Consulting Fees.